“For a writer, for a storyteller, ultimately, there is one portable homeland. It’s called Storyland.”

 The soul that can speak through the eyes can also kiss with a gaze.

-If we want to describe this novel in one sentence from Elif’s writings, this novel is “a world of spectacles, about seeing and being seen.”
+If we want to describe this novel in one sentence from Elif’s writings, this novel is a world of spectacles, about seeing and being seen.
+Many people find it difficult to digest, but it’s one of the best books by Elif Shafak with many layers to the story.

 How cruel the gaze of society could be and what it does to our psychology, lifestyle, relations, and every other aspect of our life, are the themes of this novel.
 It’s a story of how looks can change the way of what people see in you and what you want them to see.